 “Is there anything special you want to eat?
 I’ll pick it up and bring it over.”

 The Bottom Line

-Sometimes we cannot be there in person to comfort a friend or loved one who is going through a tough time.
-Text messages are a great way to show you care and are there for your loved ones if they need you.
+Sometimes we cannot be there in person to comfort a friend or family who is going through tough times.
+If you cannot talk in person, texting is a great way to show you care and that they are loved.

 However, each approach to offering comfort can be different depending on what they are going through.
 Be sure to assess what is appropriate according to the setting, i.e., telling a joke vs. offering your condolences for their loss vs. offering to set them up with someone new.